Google "We Have No Moat, And Neither Does OpenAI"

 Directly Competing With Open Source Is a Losing Proposition

 This recent progress has direct, immediate implications for our business strategy.
 Who would pay for a Google product with usage restrictions if there is a free, high quality alternative without them?
+And we should not expect to be able to catch up.
+The modern internet runs on open source for a reason.
+Open source has some significant advantages that we cannot replicate.

 We need them more than they need us

+Keeping our technology secret was always a tenuous proposition.
+Google researchers are leaving for other companies on a regular cadence, so we can assume they know everything we know, and will continue to for as long as that pipeline is open.
 But holding on to a competitive advantage in technology becomes even harder now that cutting edge research in LLMs is affordable.
 Research institutions all over the world are building on each other’s work, exploring the solution space in a breadth-first way that far outstrips our own capacity.
 We can try to hold tightly to our secrets while outside innovation dilutes their value, or we can try to learn from each other.

 Individuals are not constrained by licenses to the same degree as corporations